varunk08/vulkan_execises/projects/draw_triangle/readme.md

 images can have different layouts that affect how the pixels are organized in memory. storing the pixels row by row may not lead to the best performance

-some layouts and what they are optimaal for:
+some layouts and what they are optimal for:
 `VK_IMAGE_LAYOUT_PRESENT_SRC_KHR` optimal for presentation
 `VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL`: optimal as attachment for writing colors from the fragment shader
 `VK_IMAGE_LAYOUT_TRANSFER_SRC_OPTIMAL`: source in a transfer operation